-Binance Pool is one of the newer highly growing Bitcoin pools.
+Binance Pool is one of the newer highly growing Bitcoin pools that recently also opened mining pool.
 It is operated by the largest crypto exchange Binance, which beside exchange with hundreds of tokens and coins also runs several cutting edge products in the crypto world.
-Besides Bitcoin (BTC) mining, Binance Pool also supports Bitcoin Cash (BCH) and Bitcoin Satoshi Vision (BSV) mining.
-The 24h earnings are deposited directly into the Binance Mining Pool wallet at 08:00 (UTC+8) on the current day.
-The fees are from 0.5% to 2.5%.
-The payout reward scheme used on Binance Pool is FPPS.
+Besides Bitcoin (BTC) mining, Binance Pool also supports Bitcoin Cash (BCH), Bitcoin Satoshi Vision (BSV) mining, and Etherum Classic (ETC) mining.